-Gratifying results have been obtained with the introduction of affordable short term (3-6 mo) DAA therapy for HCV (with sustained viral response rates of > 95%, decreased fibrosis and HCC) with increasing treatment coverage in newly developed and developing nations which have decreased the HCV burden to 58 million as of 2019[7].
-HCV still remains the leading cause of HCC in the developed world (Western countries, Japan) though alcohol related liver disease (ALD)/NAFLD are fast taking the lead due to treatment with DAA.
-But challenges still remain like limited drug availability, interaction with other drugs used to treat comorbidities (HIV, coronary artery disease and hyperlipidemia), inability to afford even the low drug cost by patients who pay from their own pocket and increasingly recognized metabolic dysfunctions associated with hepatitis C. Even in Denmark, 50% HCV patients are yet to attend specialist care especially IV drug users[11].
+Gratifying results have been obtained with the introduction of affordable short-term (3-6 mo) DAA therapy for HCV (with sustained viral response rates of > 95%, decreased fibrosis and HCC) with increasing treatment coverage in developed and developing nations which have decreased the HCV burden to 58 million as of 2019[7].
+HCV still remains the leading cause of HCC in the developed world though alcohol related liver diseases (ALD)/NAFLD are fast taking the lead due to treatment with DAA.
+However, challenges still remain such as limited drug availability, interaction with other drugs used to treat comorbidities (HIV, coronary artery disease and hyperlipidemia), inability to afford even the low drug cost in patients without medical insurance and increasingly recognized metabolic dysfunctions associated with hepatitis C. Even in Denmark, 50% HCV patients are yet to attend specialist care especially intravenous drug users[11].
 HIV coinfection is also a deterrent for good treatment outcome for both HBV and HCV.
-In future the HCV pool is likely to be maintained by intravenous drug users and the increasing population with drug/alcohol abuse and other psychiatric disorders, those needing repeated blood transfusion (for haematological disorders, hemodialysis) and reinfection in those who continue to have risk factors even after cure by DAA.
-WHO recommends increased access to treatment by onsite diagnosis by dried blood spot and initiating treatment at point of care and by trained non specialist doctors and nurses at harm reduction centres.
+In future, the HCV pool is likely to be maintained by intravenous drug users and the increasing population with drug/alcohol abuse and other psychiatric disorders, those needing repeated blood transfusion (for hematological disorders, hemodialysis) and reinfection in those who continue to have risk factors even after cure by DAA.
+WHO recommends increased access to treatment by onsite diagnosis using dried blood spot and initiating treatment at point of care and by trained non-specialist doctors and nurses.

 NAFLD

 NAFLD is the most common liver disease worldwide affecting about a quarter population with regional differences[12].
 It is fast becoming the leading cause of cirrhosis in developed nations.
-Genetic inheritance (25%-34%), ancestry (HispanicAmerican/Asian/Indian > European > African American), advancing age and male sex are non modifiable whereas obesity (especially central), diabetes mellitus, hyperlipidemia and insulin resistance are modifiable risk factors.
+Genetic inheritance (25%-34%), ancestry (HispanicAmerican/Asian/Indian > European > African American), advancing age and male sex are non-modifiable whereas obesity (especially central), diabetes mellitus, hyperlipidemia and insulin resistance are modifiable risk factors.
 There is currently no approved pharmacological therapy for NAFLD apart from those treating the risk factors.
-Weight loss through dietary alteration, physical exercises and bariatric surgery leads to improved liver histology but only small percentage of patients can achieve and maintain the degree of weight loss needed for sustaining the benefit and 50% fail to improve histology[13].
+Weight loss through dietary alteration, physical exercises and bariatric surgery leads to improved liver histology but only a small percentage of patients can achieve and maintain the degree of weight loss needed for sustaining the benefit and 50% fail to improve histology[13].
 Ursodeoxycholic acid (UDCA)/obeticholic acid (OCA), Vitamin E have no proven benefit.
-Therefore it is the hottest area of newer drug research which modulate key metabolic, inflammatory, and fibrogenic pathway.
+Therefore, it is the hottest area of newer drug research which modulate key metabolic, inflammatory, and fibrogenic pathway.
 Pan PPAR agonists (Lanifibranor), GLP 1 agonists (Semaglutide), CCR 5 inhibitors (Leronlimab), thyroid hormone receptor agonist (Resmetirom) and hepatic SCD1 inhibitor (Aramchol) are in phase 2 and 3 clinical trial (Table 1).
 Other antifibrotic and disease modifying agents as well as genetic factors are discussed below.
-But considering the multiple risk factors and complex pathophysiology, it is unlikely that a panacea will be discovered soon.
+Considering the multiple risk factors and complex pathophysiology, it is unlikely that a panacea will be discovered soon.

 ALCOHOL